 1 teaspoon ground cinnamon

-1/2 teaspoon ground cloves
+1/2 teaspoon ground cloves or two whole cloves

 1 cup water